-Against the backdrop of Kamala Harris’ historic campaign for the White House, join the Global Institute for Women's Leadership at ANU and the United States Studies Centre's Women in the Alliance initiative for a deep dive into the gendered dynamics shaping the upcoming US election.
+Against the backdrop of Kamala Harris’ historic campaign for the White House, the Global Institute for Women's Leadership at ANU and the United States Studies Centre's Women in the Alliance initiative hosted a discussion about the gendered dynamics shaping the upcoming US election.

-We'll be joined by Former US Congresswomen Barbara Comstock and Kathleen Rice, leading US politics expert and former staffer to Barack Obama and Julia Gillard, Bruce Wolpe, former Australian Senator and the first woman of South Asian heritage to be elected to the Australian Parliament, The Hon.
-Lisa Singh, and Professor Michelle Ryan, Director of the Global Institute for Women's Leadership and globally renowned leadership and gender equality expert.
+Speakers included former US Congresswomen Barbara Comstock and Kathleen Rice, leading US politics expert and former Chief of Staff to Australian Prime Minister Julia Gillard, Bruce Wolpe, former Australian Senator and the first woman of South Asian heritage to be elected to the Australian Parliament, The Hon.
+Lisa Singh, Professor Michelle Ryan, Director of the Global Institute for Women's Leadership and globally renowned leadership and gender equality expert and Elfy Scott, an award-winning journalist, podcaster and presenter.

-The discussion will focus on the experience of women running for election and the gendered dynamics animating the US presidential race, as well as a broader look at what the US election result will mean for Australia.
+The discussion focused on the experience of women running for election and the gendered dynamics animating the US presidential race, as well as a broader look at what the US election result will mean for Australia.

 Barbara Comstock